lilDavid/MetroidAPrime/README.md

 items appear as one of the following:

 - Progression Item: Cog
-- Useful Item: Metroid Model with a random texture
+- Useful Item: Zoomer model with a random texture
-- Filler Item: Zoomer Model with a random texture
+- Filler Item: Metroid model with a random texture

 ### What versions of the Metroid Prime are supported?